pfj3/SwiftSlackbots/README.md

 webhookbot.sendMessage(message: "A very important thing has occurred! <https://alert-system.com/alerts/1234|Click here> for details!")
 ```

-Attributes such as the bot's name and icon can be set by the user, and the channel can be set in advance.
-Channel may be overridden by specifying a channel by specifying a channel parameter in call to a send message function
+Attributes such as the bot's name and icon can be set by the user, and the channel can be set in advance of sending a message.
+Channel may be overridden by specifying channel parameter in a call to any of the send message functions

 ```swift
 webhookbot.botname = "webhookbot"